ImranAdan/RESTExample/README.md

 # RESTful API using Spring and Apache CXF

-Template for Spring + Apache CXF RESTful API Project.
+Template for Spring & Apache CXF REST Based Project.

-This project makes use of JSONPlaceholder which is a Fake Online REST API for Testing and Prototyping.
+This project makes use of JSONPlaceholder which is a fake online REST API for Testing and Prototyping.

-Data is gathered the Fake Online REST API and stored into a cache and then into a db.
-We expose a service that will dish out this data to interested parties.
+In this project we gather data from the mock REST API and stored into a cache and then into a db.
+We expose that data through a JAXRS service endpoint.

 JSONPlaceholder